NFU Mutual: Agency Giving Fund

 An NFU Mutual agency in Usk.
 One local office of over 295 nationally.

-First launched in 2020 in response to the Covid-19 pandemic, NFU Mutual mandates an agency giving structure where local offices distribute a portion of a central fund to charities in their local communities.
+First launched in 2020 in response to the COVID-19 pandemic, NFU Mutual mandates an agency giving structure where local offices distribute a portion of a central fund to charities in their local communities.

 The fund will be donating £2.33m to local front-line charities in 2025.
 This is an increase from the £1.92m it donated to charities in 2024.
 Recipients include charities providing emotional and social support, like community cafes, horse riding clubs for the disabled, and out-of-hours blood bikes.

 NFU Mutual donated £7,899 to the Dumfries and Lockerbie Society as part of its 2025 Agency Giving Fund.

 Covid-19 Support

 In 2020, NFU Mutual announced a £32 million "support package" for customers, agencies, and communities affected by the Coronavirus pandemic.
-However, a detailed breakdown of this package indicated that its majority comprised revisions to policies and internal allocations, rather than the implied direct cash disbursements, specifically:
+A detailed breakdown of this package indicated that its majority comprised revisions to policies and internal allocations, rather than the implied direct cash disbursements, specifically: